 Investing for Beginners: The Basics — and What Most Guides Leave Out

-It’s incomplete because it presents rules as universal when they are conditional.
+Dozens of sites correctly explain what an ETF is, how a 401(k) works, why you should diversify.
+That information is accurate — but it presents as universal what are in fact conditional rules.
 “Invest regularly at 7% per year” assumes a market regime that delivers 7% — yet the S&P 500 delivered zero real return between 2000 and 2013 (Damodaran, NYU Stern).
 “Diversify with bonds” works in a low-inflation regime — but in 2022, long-term bonds lost 31% (ICE BofA) at the same time stocks lost 19%.
 “Real estate always goes up” reflects a 23-year bull cycle driven by rates falling from 6% to near zero — a cycle that has reversed.
+To understand how regimes shift, see the complete guide to inflation regimes.

 If you only read one page